2026 Malaysia Income Tax Filing Guide for Businesses

 Info-Tech’s system offers you:

-• Complete HR, Payroll & Tax platform
+• Complete HRMS, Payroll & Tax platform

 • Filing reminders to ensure you meet every deadline